pocket-portal/zine/README.md

 ## Printing Setup

-To prepare the zine, download the print-ready PDF version of the zine from the [repo](https://github.com/pocket-portal/zine).
+To prepare the zine, download the [print-ready PDF version](https://github.com/pocket-portal/zine/blob/main/Pocket%20Portal%20Power%20Play%20-%20print-ready%20-%20(v1).pdf) of the zine from the [repo](https://github.com/pocket-portal/zine).
 Send it for print with the following settings:
 - US Letter sized paper
 - 100% scale
 - Double-sided (Flip on long edge)